Yethiel/BriZide/readme.md

 The source files for the launchers are provided (brizide_bin.blend and brizide_build.blend).
 Compiled launchers will be provided at a later point as they are quite large.

+## Implemented Features
++ Ship physics
++ Only one level and one ship
++ Bare-bones time trial mode (no score saving yet)
++ Free mode
++ Basic track editor

 ## License

 All Rights Reserved (for now).
 The project is not far enough into development